The following information can be found on this page:

 Definition: Total athletic debt balances owed by the athletic department.

-Explanation: This amount is reported under "Other Reporting Items" in the NCAA Financial Report and includes all debt owed by the athletic department regardless of the purpose for which the debt was issued (e.g., facilities, equipment).
-NOTE: NCAA definitional changes were made to this category in the NCAA Financial Report beginning in the 2015 fiscal year, resulting in increased reporting amounts for some institutions.
-As a result, comparisons with amounts reported prior to FY2015 cannot be made.
-(From NCAA Financial Reports).
+Explanation: This amount is reported under "Other Reporting Items" in the NCAA MFRS report and includes all debt owed by the athletic department regardless of the purpose for which the debt was issued (e.g., facilities, equipment).
+NOTE: NCAA definitional changes were made to this category in the NCAA MFRS report beginning in the 2015 Fiscal Year, resulting in increased reporting amounts for some institutions.
+As a result, comparisons with amounts reported prior to the 2015 Fiscal Year cannot be made.
+(From NCAA MFRS reports).

 TOTAL ATHLETIC EXPENSES: